-- 1. Clamp the zone hoses shut to prevent the zones from draining into the Aqua-Hot.
-Reference Figure 14. - 2.
-Drain approximately 2 gallons of fluid into an external container to be reused. - Remove the nut securing the wire in place on the fluid level sensor. - 4.
-Using a $3/{16}$ " wrench, or deep socket, loosen and remove the fluid level sensor from the tank face. - 5.
-Discard this sensor. - 6.
+- 1. Clamp the zone hoses shut to prevent the zones from draining into the Aqua-Hot. - Drain approximately 2 gallons of fluid into an external container to be reused. - Remove the nut securing the wire in place on the fluid level sensor. - 4.
+Using a $3/{16}$ " wrench, or deep socket, loosen and remove the fluid level sensor from the tank face. - Discard this sensor. - 6.
 Place the new sensor in position on the tank face and finger tighten it into place. - 7.
-Using a $^3/{16}"$ wrench or deep socket, tighten the sensor until it is snug.
+Using a $^3/{16}$ " wrench or deep socket, tighten the sensor until it is snug.
 DO NOT OVER TIGHTEN THIS SENSOR. - 8.
 Reconnect the previously disconnected wire to the new fluid sensor. - 9.
+Refill the unit with the previously drained filled, making sure to purge any air. - 10.
 Test the Aqua-Hot for normal operation.